King Vidor: Academic Presentations

-Vidor lectured occasionally on film production and directing in the late 1950s and the 1960s at two state universities in Southern California, (USC and CSU, Los Angeles.)
-He published a non-technical handbook that provides anecdotes from his film career, On Film Making in 1972.
+Vidor lectured occasionally on film production and directing in the late 1950s and the 1960s at the University of California, Los Angeles and the University of Southern California.
+He published a non-technical handbook providing anecdotes from his film career, On Film Making, in 1972.

-On at least one occasion, Vidor made a presentation at film historian Arthur Knight's class at USC.
+On at least one occasion, Vidor made a presentation to film historian Arthur Knight's class at USC.

-Vidor as Actor: Love and Money (1982)
+Vidor as actor: Love and Money (1982)

 Vidor served as an 'extra" or made cameo appearances during his film career.
-An early film still exists from an unidentified Hotex Motion Picture Company silent short made in 1914, when he was 19-years-old (He wears a "Key Stone Cop" costume and false beard).
-While attempting to break into Hollywood as a director and screenwriter, Vidor took "bits parts" for Vitagraph Studios and Inceville in 1915–1916.
-During the height of his fame he made a number of cameo appearances in his own films, including The Patsy in 1926 and Our Daily Bread in 1934.
+An early film still exists from an unidentified Hotex Motion Picture Company silent short made in 1914, when he was 19 years old (he wears a Keystone Cop costume and false beard).
+While attempting to break into Hollywood as a director and screenwriter, Vidor took "bit parts" for Vitagraph Studios and Inceville in 1915–1916.
+During the height of his fame he made a number of cameo appearances in his own films, including The Patsy in 1926, Show People in 1928, and Our Daily Bread in 1934.

-Vidor did not appear as a featured actor until 1981, at the age of 85.
-Vidor provided a "charming" tongue-in-cheek portrayal of Walter Klein, a senile grandfather in director James Toback's Love and Money.
+He did not appear as a featured actor until 1981, at the age of 85.
+Vidor provided a "charming" tongue-in-cheek portrayal of Walter Klein, a senile grandfather, in director James Toback's Love and Money.
 Vidor's motivation in accepting the role was a desire to observe contemporary movie-making technology.
-Love and Money was released in 1982, shortly before Vidor died of heart failure.
+Love and Money was released in 1982, shortly before Vidor's death.